BlockchainCommons/deployment-scripts/README.md

 ## Status

-` $projectname`  is used for installing and maintaining BlockchainCommons infrastructure and so it's under continuous development.
+`deployment-scripts` is used for installing and maintaining BlockchainCommons infrastructure and so it's under continuous development.

 ### Dependencies

-To use  `$projectname` you'll need to use the following tools:
+To use `deployment-scripts` you'll need to use the following tools:

 - A Debian Linode VPS.
 - Nagios4.